module-federation/module-federation-examples/cypress/README.md

 ### Create a test

 First, create a new, empty test file.
 It should be located in the `sample/e2e` directory.
-The file name should end with the `.cy.js` extension, and should have a simple, self-explanatory name.
+The file name should end with the `.cy.ts` extension, and should have a simple, self-explanatory name.

 For example:
-- hostChecks.cy.js
+- hostChecks.cy.ts
-- name_of_sample.cy.js
+- name_of_sample.cy.ts
 - etc.

 Then, import the `common` methods and `PageObject` for the test.